vinh-mai/Runge-Kutta-C-/README.md

 Fifth-order fixed-step Runge-Kutta routine for system of ODEs with initial conditions in C++ was developed.
 The project includes

- * A model.h directive file;
+ * a model.h directive file, and

- * A file of the routine.
+ * a file of the routine.